beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 ## **1.1 General aspects**

 Here are some general aspects that we must always keep in mind when we build our applications.
-It is very important to consider these basics for our web applications meet security standards.
+It's very important to consider these basics for our web applications meet security standards.

 **Validate inputs**